-The Department of Homeland Security designated elections systems as critical infrastructure in 2017.
-According to the DHS website, a critical infrastructure designation is given to "systems and assets, whether physical or virtual, so vital to the United States that the incapacity or destruction of such systems and assets would have a debilitating impact on security, national economic security, national public health or safety, or any combination of those matters."
+DHS designated elections systems as critical infrastructure in 2017.3 A critical infrastructure designation is given to "systems and assets, whether physical or virtual, so vital to the United States that the incapacity or destruction of such systems and assets would have a debilitating impact on security, national economic security, national public health or safety, or any combination of those matters."4 Since 2018, DHS responsibilities for critical infrastructure security have been delegated to the newly created Cybersecurity and Infrastructure Security Agency.

-For state election officials, the designation as critical infrastructure means that state and local elections agencies have more access to additional resources through DHS and other federal agencies.
+For state election officials, the designation as critical infrastructure means that state and local elections agencies have more access to additional resources through CISA and other federal agencies.
 It also means that there is a heightened awareness and priority given to elections agencies in terms of providing such services at times of critical need.